sabinapakuwal/c-project/README.md

-## C Projects of Class 12 by Sabina Pakuwal.
+## C Projects of Class 12 by Sabina Pakuwal

 ## Acknowledgement

 I would like to express my special thanks of gratitude to my teacher Mr. Manish Shah for providing a golden opportunity to do this wonderful project which helped me in doing a lot of research and I came to know about so many new things.

 ## Introduction

 I am presenting a project assignment on the topic of C-programming project.
-   C is a programming language developed at AT and Bell Labroratories of the USA in the 1970s.
+C is a programming language developed at AT and Bell Laboratories of the USA in the 1970s.
 It was designed and developed by Dennis M.Ritchie.
 It stands between high-level language and low-level language so, it is also known as middle-level language.

 Here are 16 program of c which I have done as my project work.

 ### 1. Write a program to print asterisk

 > Code